D F Dillon Foundation

 • David B. Policky - Director

-Donald F. Dillon is noted as the founder of the foundation and has been recognized for his philanthropic work supporting education and direct service to those in need, mainly in Nebraska.
+Donald F. Dillon is noted as the founder of the foundation and has been recognised for his philanthropic work supporting education and direct service to those in need, mainly in Nebraska.

 Application Process & Timeline